 About

 The Wilmington Flume Trail System has around 10.0 miles of trails in total.
-These trails are a multi-purpose open to mountain biking, hiking, trail running, skiing, and snowshoeing.
+These trails are multi-purpose and open to mountain biking, hiking, trail running, skiing, and snowshoeing.
 Information and maps on each specific trail is linked below.

 Hiking

-Mountain Biking
+Mountain biking

 Five "easy" trails are part of the Flume Trails System.
 They are Corridor, Delta, Corridor Loop, River, and Lower Connector.
 Suitable for any skill level.
 Three "moderate" trails are Bluff, Cedar, and Erratic.
 A bit more challenging.
 Four more trails are simply rated "hard" because they are.
 Watch out for Rock Garden, Marble Mountain, Ridge, and Upper Connector.